 According to Michael Porter’s five competitive forces industry analysis, an attractive industry has the following characteristics.
 The threat of new entrants is low.
 The bargaining power of suppliers is weak.
-The bargaining power of buyers is weak.
+Then the bargaining power of buyers is weak.
 The threat of substitute products is low.
-The intensity of rivalry among industry competitors is low.
+Finally, the intensity of rivalry among industry competitors is low.
 Complementary products or services are unavailable.
-If Porter’s forces of competition are as described above, the industry is attractive and there is profit potential.
+If Porter’s forces of competition are as described above, then the industry is attractive and there is profit potential.

 According to Porter’s 5 forces of competition, an unattractive industry has the following characteristics.
 The threat of new entrants is high.
-The bargaining power of suppliers is strong.
+Then the bargaining power of suppliers is strong.
 The bargaining power of buyers is strong.
 The threat of substitute products is high.
-The intensity of rivalry among industry competitors is high.
+Finally, the intensity of rivalry among industry competitors is high.
 Complementary products or services are unavailable.
-If the forces of competition are as described above, the industry is unattractive and there is limited profit potential.
+If the forces of competition are as described above, then the industry is unattractive and there is limited profit potential.

-Porter’s 5 forces of competition is a strong tool for conducting an in-depth analysis of the competitive structure of an industry.
-Porter’s 5 forces model can be used to complement a SWOT analysis.
-The 5 forces framework is useful in strategic planning and can help a company determine whether or not to enter an industry or market by evaluating the potential for profitability.
+The 5 forces of competition is a strong tool for conducting an in-depth analysis of the competitive structure of an industry.
+Furthermore, Porter’s 5 forces model can be used to complement a SWOT analysis.
+In addition, the 5 forces framework is useful in strategic planning and can help a company determine whether or not to enter an industry or market by evaluating the potential for profitability.

 As you use Porter’s five forces of competition to shape profit potential, it’s important to expand analysis by evaluating the entire external environment.
 Download the free External Analysis whitepaper to overcome obstacles and be prepared to react to external forces..